Journal Sentinel: Rape Victim’s Family Sues Nursing Home

 The lawsuit contends the administrator, James Weibeler, also refused to apologize to the family of the 90-year-old victim, who had resided at the facility for 49 months.

-Jeffrey Pitman, the lawyer representing the victim’s estate, said the perpetrator, who suffered from dementia, was later committed in a different facility.
+Jeffrey Pitman, the nursing home abuse lawyer representing the victim’s estate, said the perpetrator, who suffered from dementia, was later committed in a different facility.
 He was never charged criminally for any of the sexual assaults.

 The lawsuit seeks unspecified compensatory and punitive damages.